ArtifexSoftware/MuPDF.NET/docs/document.rst

 .. [#f1] Content streams describe what (e.g. text or images) appears where and how on a page.
 PDF uses a specialized mini language similar to PostScript to do this (pp. 643 in :ref:`AdobeManual`), which gets interpreted when a page is loaded.

-.. [#f2] However, you **can** use :meth:`Document.GetToc` and :meth:`Page.GetLinks` (which are available for all document types) and copy this information over to the output PDF.
+.. [#f2] However, you **can** use :meth:`Document.GetToc` and :meth:`MuPDFPage.GetLinks` (which are available for all document types) and copy this information over to the output PDF.

 .. [#f3] For applicable (EPUB) document types, loading a page via its absolute number may result in layouting a large part of the document, before the page can be accessed.
 To avoid this performance impact, prefer chapter-based access.
-Use convenience methods and attributes :meth:`Document.next_location`, :meth:`Document.prev_location` and :attr:`Document.last_location` for maintaining a high level of coding efficiency.
+Use convenience methods and attributes :meth:`Document.NextLocation`, :meth:`Document.PrevLocation` and :attr:`Document.LastLocation` for maintaining a high level of coding efficiency.

 .. [#f4] These parameters cause separate handling of stream categories: use it together with `expand` to restrict decompression to streams other than images / fontfiles.